113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 {:important: .important}
 {:tip: .tip}

-# Catalog management CLI
+# Catalogs management CLI plug-in
 {: #manage-catalogs-plugin}

-The {{site.data.keyword.cloud}} catalog management command-line interface (CLI) provides extra capabilities for catalogs.
+The {{site.data.keyword.cloud}} catalogs management command-line interface (CLI) provides extra capabilities for catalogs.
 You can use this {{site.data.keyword.cloud_notm}} CLI to manage your private catalogs that are only available to users in your account, onboard new private software offerings, and manage catalog visibility between the public catalog and your private catalogs.
 {:shortdesc}

 ## Before you begin